Trade-off between Information Gain and Disturbance in Local Discrimination of Entangled Quantum States: Results

-For a general $N$-node quantum network, we can adopt the absolutely maximally entangled (AME) states~\cite{helwig2012absolute,helwig2013absolutely,goyeneche2015absolutely}, any bipartition of which leads to an MES.
-In particular, when $N$ is even, the highest LOCC success probability of NDSD for $k$ different AME states becomes $1/k$, which is a multiparty extension of Corollary~\ref{thm:ndsd_prob_MES}.
-This is because any multipartite local strategy for NDSD of AME states is a subset of a bipartite local strategy used for NDSD of MESs with the same local dimension by taking the $N/2$ node bipartition.
-We note that AME states exist for any number of parties with sufficiently high local dimension~\cite{helwig2013absolutely} (see also, Refs.~\cite{scott2004multipartite,huber2018bounds} for limitations in low dimensions) and can be constructed from various systematic methods, such as using quantum error correction codes~\cite{helwig2013absolutely,raissi2018optimal,raissi2020constructions} and graph states~\cite{raissi2022general}.
-Alternatively, we can utilize randomly generated states, which approximately satisfy the AME property with high probability~\cite{page1993average,zyczkowski2001induced} so that the LOCC bound of NDSD deviates slightly from that of random guessing.
+For a general $N$-node quantum network, we can adopt the absolutely maximally entangled (AME) states~\cite{helwig2012absolute, helwig2013absolutely, goyeneche2015absolutely}, any bipartition of which leads to an MES.
+In particular, when $N$ is even, the highest total score for $k$ different AME states becomes $1/k$, which is a multiparty extension of Corollary~\ref{thm:NDLD_prob_MES}.
+This is because any multipartite local strategy for AME states is a subset of a bipartite local strategy for MESs with the same local dimension by taking the $N/2$ node bipartition.
+We note that AME states exist for any number of parties with sufficiently high local dimension~\cite{helwig2013absolutely} (see also, Refs.~\cite{scott2004multipartite,huber2018bounds} for limitations in low dimensions) and can be systematically constructed~\cite{helwig2013absolutely, raissi2018optimal, raissi2020constructions, raissi2022general}.
+Alternatively, we can exploit randomly generated stabilizer states, which approximately satisfy the AME property with high probability~\cite{page1993average,zyczkowski2001induced} so that the bound on the total score slightly deviates from that of random guessing (see Appendix~\ref{app:random}).